alanoliveros/alanoliveros/README.md

 Feel free to connect with me on LinkedIn.
 If you’ve got an amazing idea for a website, SaaS, app, or e-commerce platform, send me a message, we can discuss (and maybe politely argue) about how to make it real.

-Boring stuff about me:

-I like traveling, exploring new places with good coffee, and building things.
-Of course, all of that needs money — and yeah, coffee’s way too expensive these days.

-I actually enjoy coding (most of the time).
-I’m more into frontend, but I can handle backend when needed — let’s just say I’ve been forced to like it.
-Before AI tools, I used to live on Stack Overflow.
-I’ve had plenty of moments where my brain just... overflowed.

-My longest-running games are Dota 2, Clash of Clans, and chess (though I rarely play now).
-I don’t do much physical sports anymore — I’ve had a few accidents before, but I survived and learned to appreciate life differently.

-I used to be loud, crazy, and very talkative — adults didn’t always like that.
-Now, I’ve learned the way of silence.
-It’s calm, peaceful, and energy-saving.

 ---

 <h2>📈 GitHub Stats</h2>